 MG: What did your career look like before opening Turtle + the Wolf?

-MG: Your menu offers food that people crave and want to eat.
+MG: Your menu has food that people crave + want to eat.
 What was the process like in selecting menu items and creating the voice of Turtle + the Wolf that people have now responded so well to?

 LH: I cook things that I want to eat so I think the menu is reflective of dishes I’d make at home or aspire to make at home with family and friends.
 There’s not really a process but going to a classic French restaurant is one of my favorite things to do so I think there’s a lot of that which I lean into with cooking.
 There was also a barbeque competition I started doing about 10 years ago in the south that opened my eyes to a different part of the culinary landscape we live in.
 I grew up eating BBQ but it wasn’t true BBQ.
 On this trip we went to a particular restaurant and after a week of BBQ and drinking beer, we sat down and the chicken came piled on in the middle of the table with the sides all around and it brought so much joy to us.
 That’s where the kind of accidental love of fried chicken came from, with a simple and social meal.